 Training Camp Notes | Focused on endurance and speed | Emphasized reach advantage and power | Key strategies from recent training camps |

-Next, let's talk about how you best manage your betting fund.
+Next, let's talk about how to best manage your betting fund.

 Manage your bankroll